Where to Get Food in Portland This Week

 701 E Burnside St., 503-327-8968, dimosapizza.com.
 4-9 pm Wednesday-Sunday.

 The menu at Dimo's Apizza is loaded with variations of the New Haven-style pies chef Doug Miriello grew up eating in Connecticut.
-But his new spot—locatedt in the old Burnside Brewing space—is aiming for a place in Portland's sandwich pantheon, too.
+But his new spot aims for a place in Portland's sandwich pantheon, too.
 The most recent addition to the menu is maybe the most impressive.
 It's called The Beast: whole top sirloin seasoned like brisket, cave-aged Gruyère and slathered-on aioli.
-You can barely close the damn thing, which is how you know it's good.

 5. Rough Draft Burger Shop

 Rough Draft's idea of the perfect burger is fatty, simple and crispy-smashed—just meat, cheese and condiments.
-There are no tomatoes or lettuce, only raw onion, pickle slices and "RD Sauce."
 The dark horse menu item, though?
 Vegetables.
-There's one plate that's sort of good for you—a daily selection of crudites with ranch ($4)—and another that does not feel virtuous at all but at least delivers cruciferous vitamins and fiber: fried broccoli with hot cheese, pickled peppers, scallion and crispy jalapeños.
+Fried broccoli with hot cheese, pickled peppers, scallion and crispy jalapeños does not feel virtuous at all, but it delivers cruciferous vitamins and fiber.

 Comments